bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/Types/IfcRailwayPartTypeEnum/Documentation.md

 TRACKSTRUCTURE could have longitudinal decomposition based on track specificities:

 * PLAINTRACKSUPESTRUCTURE for the plain line tracks (IfcElementAssemblyTypeEnum.TRACKPANEL).
-* DILATATIONSUPERSTRUCTURE for the area of Dilatation panels (IfcElementAssemblyTypeEnum.DILATATIONPANEL).
+* DILATATIONSUPERSTRUCTURE for the area of dilatation panels (IfcElementAssemblyTypeEnum.DILATATIONPANEL).
 * TURNOUTSUPERSTRUCTURE for the area of turnouts (IfcElementAssemblyTypeEnum.TURNOUTPANEL).
 * TRACKSTRUCTUREPART for generic longitudinal decomposition if needed.